EXCLUSIVE-WHO's cancer research agency to say aspartame sweetener a possible carcinogen-sources

 "We kindly ask both bodies to coordinate their efforts in reviewing aspartame to avoid any confusion or concerns among the public," Nozomi Tomita, an official from Japan's Ministry of Health, Labour and Welfare, wrote in a letter dated March 27 to WHO's deputy director general, Zsuzsanna Jakab.

-The letter, reviewed by Reuters, also called for the conclusions of both bodies to be released on the same day, as is now happening.
+The letter also called for the conclusions of both bodies to be released on the same day, as is now happening.
 The Japanese mission in Geneva, where the WHO is based, did not respond to a request for comment.

 DEBATE